rsnodgrass/hassio-addons/rs485-pool-controller/README.md

 #### MQTT Sensor Configuration

-Ideally, sensors/switches would automatically be created in Home Assistant using either a HACS integration, or via Home Assistant integrated discovery.
+Ideally, sensors/switches would automatically be created in Home Assistant using either a HACS integration, or via Home Assistant integrated discovery, or via configured sensors from nodejs-poolController.
 However, currently this requires manual configuration.yaml additions.

 Examples: